CCSGroupInternational/awesome-opensource/README.md

 * [Concouse CI](https://concourse-ci.org/) Rather than a myriad of checkboxes, pipelines are defined as a single declarative config file
 * [GitLab](https://about.gitlab.com/) A full DevOps toolchain
 * [GoCD](https://www.gocd.org/) Automate and streamline the build-test-release cycle for worry-free, continuous delivery of your product
+* [Drone](https://drone.io/) is a Continuous Delivery platform that helps your organization optimize and automate software delivery
 * [Jenkins](https://jenkins.io/) an extendable open source continuous integration server
 * [LinuxKit](https://github.com/linuxkit/linuxkit) a toolkit for building custom minimal, immutable Linux distributions.
 * [Moby](https://mobyproject.org/) An open framework to assemble specialized container systems without reinventing the wheel.